 Portrayed by Becky Stone

-What kind of courage does it take for a fugitive slave to return to Port Royal SC to serve the Union army without pay – nurse the wounded – set up a cooking and washing company to employ escaped slaves and support herself – travel into Confederate South Carolina to spy and recruit slaves – and ultimately to lead soldiers with Colonel James Montgomery to raid rice plantations along the Combahee River in South Carolina freeing 700 or more slaves?
+What kind of courage does it take for a fugitive slave to return to the South to serve the Union army without pay – nurse the wounded – sneak into Confederate South Carolina to spy and recruit slaves – and ultimately lead soldiers with Col James Montgomery to raid rice plantations along the Combahee River in South Carolina freeing 700 or more slaves?

 Becky moved to Western North Carolina from Philadephia, PA 40 years ago and discovered storytelling.
 Already a trained actor, Becky found storytelling to be a delightful change.
 She has performed as a teller, an actor, singer, and dancer for 45 years while raising 4 children, teaching, directing, and co-publishing a small garden quarterly, GreenPrints, with her husband who is the editor.
 Becky began her Chautauqua career in 2002 when Greenville recruited her to portray Pauli Murray.
 Since then, she has done Harriet Tubman and Rosa Parks in Greenville, Colorado, and many schools, museums, and libraries in North Carolina.
 Although Harriet Tubman was a powerful woman ensconced in a 5′ foot body, Becky she needs every inch of her 6′ foot body to portray this larger than life – courageous hero.
 Becky holds a BA from Vassar College in drama and a MA in Education from Villanova University and for 20 years has been is a regular story-teller at the Biltmore Estate.